Top Results

 An issue of critical importance to Jones is financial literacy — a hallmark of his 30-plus years of credit union and community service.
 One memorable program helped high school students better understand budgeting and basic financial concepts, such as balancing a checking account, before they graduate.
 "Either people don't have the resources, or they don't manage their resources, such that they end up living paycheck to paycheck."

 Looking ahead, Jones believes two of the most important issues facing members that the credit union can help address are affordable housing in partnership with the government, and financial literacy in schools.
 "There is a lack of financial education.
 People don't know what to do with their finances.
-And there are kids who have no idea what it wi11 be like after high school or college."
+And there are kids who have no idea what it will be like after high school or college."

 CURRENT COMMUNITY INVOLVEMENT AND DESIGNATIONS

-- Certified Credit Union Board Member (CCUB)
+• Certified Credit Union Board Member (CCUB)